daniel-dsouza/psychic-octo-giggle/Home.md

 ## News

 > (March 18, 2022) **Note to Nvidia users:** If you have issues launching the game when using driver v510, try using DXVK v1.9.2 installed from the LUG Helper.
 DXVK v1.9.3+ seems to only work for non-RTX cards.
 Note that driver v495 causes issues for most people.
-Alternatively, try a patched version of DXVK from gnusenpai, also available in the Helper.
+Alternatively, try a patched version of DXVK from gnusenpai, available in the Helper.
 This patched version may not work with other games.

 > (March 6, 2022) **Note to Nvidia users:** wine-7.3 gives an error for some users: `virtual_setup_exception stack overflow` when compiling shaders.
 We currently recommend the GE 7.2 release.